ubc-library-rc/rdm/content/04_directory_structures.md

 Question:
 {: .label .label-green}
-Here’s a good example of what a common directory structure may look like.
+Here’s an example of what a common directory structure can look like.
 Please identify the top-level folder, the subfolders, and the files.

 ```
 ├── Project-Folder/